Thames Area assets

 -

-Penton Hook Island temporary closure
+Penton Hook Island closure

-We apologise for any disruption this closure may be causing.
-We know the importance of this site to the local community and we are committed to keeping everyone updated on our progress.
+Keeping the public safe is one of our priorities and we apologise for any inconvenience this closure may be causing.
+We know the importance of this site to the local community, and we are committed to keeping everyone updated on our progress.

 To learn more please visit this section.